mendersoftware/mender-docs/01.Getting-started/05.Standalone-deployments/docs.md

 !!!
 If you are testing with QEMU, the virtual device should be able to access your workstation's directory at `http://10.0.2.2:8000/`, i.e. `<IP-OF-WORKSTATION>` is `10.0.2.2` in this case.

-## Deploy the new artifact to the device
+## Deploy the new Artifact to the device

 In your **device terminal**, test the connection to the workstation with: